Winnipeg coach Maurice resigns, Lowry gets interim job

 WINNIPEG, Manitoba (AP) — Winnipeg Jets coach Paul Maurice has resigned, saying his longtime team needs to hear a “new voice.”

 The Jets announced Maurice’s decision on Friday, and said it was effective immediately.
-Dave Lowry, an assistant under Maurice, agreed to serve as the interim coach for the rest of the season, general manager Kevin Cheveldayoff said.
+Dave Lowry, an assistant under Maurice and the father of Jets forward Adam Lowry, agreed to serve as the interim coach for the rest of the season, general manager Kevin Cheveldayoff said.

 Winnipeg (13-10-5) has dropped three of four heading into Friday night’s game against the visiting Washington Capitals.
 It lost 4-2 to the lowly Buffalo Sabres on Tuesday.